Joseph Downing, 1742-1819

 My majority of my research has centred on my mother’s family, the Downings, who lived in Southminster, Deepest Essex (and later Southend-on-Sea).
 This lively family were always up to mischief and rarely off the pages of the Chelmsford Chronicle.
 But I knew they weren’t always from Southminster.
 Every Downing that I had researched was descended from the same man, Joseph Downing.
 According to his burial record, Joseph was 77 when he died in 1819, meaning he had been born around 1742.
 But there was no baptism for Joseph in Southminster, or indeed of any other Downings prior to him.
 Where did he come from, and why?

 The first evidence I have of Joseph being in Southminster was his first marriage to Mary Bowerman in 1772.
 There then follows the baptism of two children, Samuel (1774) and Mary (1776).
 Unfortunately, the corresponding burial register for Southminster was lost, but we can conclude that Mary senior and possibly Mary junior died in the 1770s, for neither were ever seen again, and in 1780, Joseph married Mary Wright (nee Newton), a local widow.
-(For some time I thought Samuel must have been in this death register too, but this was not the case – a topic for a future post though).
+(For some time I thought Samuel must have been in this death register too, but this was not the case – you can read what actually happened to him here).

 Joseph and his second wife had a total of nine children, but only three of these survived infancy: two daughters named Sarah (b.
 1781) and Elizabeth (b.
 1789) and one son, my direct ancestor John (b.
 1784).
 (One son, William, born 1796, disappears entirely after his birth – no sign of any burial but no other record of his life either.
 An unsolved family mystery.)
 There are plenty of references to Joseph in the Southminster rates and accounts, and from 1780 to 1790 he is described as “a stranger”, meaning that Southminster was not his parish of settlement (the place that was financially responsible for you, and to which you could be removed if you became a burden).
 He appears on the 1798 land tax assessment, renting from someone called Jon Patrick, who on further examination is the owner of the Smiths shop on North Street.
 Prior to 1780, however, there is nothing on Joseph at all.
 I searched all the nearby parishes for his baptism and any likely relatives, and looked online throughout the whole country for a Joseph Downing born in 1742.
 I found nothing.